joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 - `print(mentions.data)` returns `[<Tweet id=1556257587070488576 text='@JoeOnisickBot send cow pic'>]`
 A Python list containing a single item with what looks like two values.
 But how do we access seperate values in a list item?
 - `print(mentions.includes)` returns `{'users': [<User id=15830229 name=danedevalcourt username=danedevalcourt>]}`
-A Python dictionary containing a key 'users' paired with another multi-value list
+A Python dictionary containing a key 'users' paired with another multi-value list.
 - `print(mentions.errors)` returns `[]`
-Our list of no returned errors
+Our list of no returned errors.
 - `print(mentions.meta)` returns `{'result_count': 2, 'newest_id': '1556257587070488576', 'oldest_id': '1556257587070488576'}`
 Our dictionary which includes keys for result_count, newest_id, and oldest id.
 To me this is the only intuitive object returned.
 I can use standard dictionary syntax to access any value in `meta` I want.